MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 Now we show that Algorithm~\ref{alg:remove} maintains the deletion invariant: \begin{lem} The deletion invariant is maintained by Algorithm~\ref{alg:remove}. \end{lem} \begin{proof} We have to show that the deletion invariant is maintained for all nodes.
 It is maintained for all nodes $u$ of $\Psi$ that are not an ancestor of $v$, as the algorithm does not modify $\Psi_u$.
 It remains to show that the invariant is maintained for ancestors of $w$ and for nodes $w'$ that result from some rotation.

-We now show the following property for every ancestor $v$ of $w$ that directly yields that the invariant has been maintained for $v$:\\ Either $v$ is green after the update, or \begin{itemize} \item the height of $\Psi_v$ stayed the same; \item the number of leaves of $\Psi_v$ decreased by exactly one; and \item $\fbalance(\Psi_v)$ decreased by at least $20 \cdot \height(\Psi_v)$. \end{itemize} The height of $\Psi_v$ cannot increase.
+We now show the following property for every ancestor $v$ of $w$ which will yield that the invariant has been maintained for $v$:\\ Either $v$ is green after the update, or \begin{itemize} \item the height of $\Psi_v$ stayed the same; \item the number of leaves of $\Psi_v$ decreased by exactly one; and \item $\fbalance(\Psi_v)$ improved by at least $21 \cdot \height(\Psi_v)$. \end{itemize} It is straightforward to verify that the property ensures that the deletion invariant is maintained.
+We would like to stress that we need that $\fbalance(\Psi_v)$ improves by $21 \cdot \height(\Psi_v)$, as we need $20 \cdot \height(\Psi_v)$ to compensate for the deficit that increases by one, and another $\height(\Psi_v)$ to account for the number of leaves that decreases by one.

+Now, we prove the property.
+The height of $\Psi_v$ cannot increase.
 If the height of $\Psi_v$ decreases, then $v$ would be green afterwards.
-Thus if $v$ is still yellow, the height of $\Psi_v$ has stayed the same.
+Thus if $v$ is still yellow\footnote{We note that $v$ cannot be red, as we only removed a single node from a formula satisfying the deletion invariant.
+The proof of Lemma~\ref{lem:delete-invariant} actually shows that there is a gap before the node turns red.}, the height of $\Psi_v$ has stayed the same.
 The number of leaves of $\Psi_v$ has decreased by one due to the deletion operation and cannot change afterwards.
-And from the fact, that the height did not decrease despite $v$ being yellow, we can conclude that $\tryReduceHeight$ was never called for $v$.
-As the if-condition thus needs to be false, we can conclude that $\fbalance(\Psi_v)$ has been decreased by at least $20 \cdot \height(\Psi_v)$.
+And from the fact that the height did not decrease despite $v$ being yellow, we can conclude that $\tryReduceHeight$ was never called for $v$.
+As the if-condition thus needs to be false, we can conclude that $\fbalance(\Psi)$ has been improved by at least $21 \cdot \height(\Psi)$.
+We note that $\height(\Psi_v) \leq \height(\Psi)$ and that the improvement of $\fbalance(\Psi_v)$ equals the improvement of $\fbalance(\Psi)$, as all balance changes are internal to $\Psi_v$ in the case that $\Psi_v$ does not change its height.
+We can conclude that $\fbalance(\Psi_v)$ improved by at least $21 \cdot \height(\Psi_v)$.

-It remains to observe that Corollary~\ref{cor:trh-deletions} ensures that the deletion invariant is satisfied by all nodes $w'$ that result from some rotation performed by \tryReduceHeight.
+It remains to observe that Lemma~\ref{lem:trh-delete} ensures that the deletion invariant is satisfied by all nodes $w'$ that result from some rotation performed by \tryReduceHeight.
 This concludes the proof. \end{proof}

 It remains to show that also the insertion algorithm maintains the deletion invariant.
 Of course, we already have shown that it even maintains a stricter invariant.
 However, if we arbitrarily mix insertions and deletions, we can no longer guarantee that the strong invariant is satisfied before a call to the insertion algorithm.